kqr/kqr.github.com/_posts/2012-11-18-part-4-strings.md

 Exercises
 ---------

  *  Modify the programs from the last two exercises of the previous chapter by appending strings so that they become shorter.
+Remember to put parentheses around the things you want to print, so that Haskell knows you want to print the entire thing and not just the first bit.